angkb/Quintet-Group3/README.md

 ## _Methodology__ SAGAR
 _Our project adopted the following DevSecOps practices:_

 - **Shift Left Security:** Security considerations were integrated from the initial planning stages, ensuring early identification and mitigation of vulnerabilities.
+The practice of moving testing, quality, and performance evaluation early in the development process, often before any code is written.
 - **Continuous Integration and Continuous Delivery (CI/CD):** An automated pipeline was established to continuously integrate code changes, run security scans, and deploy builds to testing and production environments.
 (GitHub Action)
 - **Infrastructure as Code (IaC)**: Infrastructure configurations were managed as code, enabling consistent and secure deployments across environments.
 (Terraform)
 - **Security Automation:** Security testing tools were integrated into the CI/CD pipeline to automate vulnerability scanning.
 (Snyk & Checkov)